Global Pad\'e approximations of the generalized Mittag-Leffler function and its inverse: Concluding discussions

 On the basis of the Taylor series and the asymptotic series of generalized Mittag-Leffler function, we have constructed a global Pad\'{e} approximation of the function $E_{\alpha,\beta}(-x)$ with $x\in[0,+\infty)$ for the particular cases $\{0<\alpha<1, \beta>\alpha\}$, $\{0<\alpha=\beta<1\}$, and $\{\alpha=1, \beta>1\}$, respectively.
 These uniform approximations pick up the initial exponential-type behavior of the generalized Mittag-Leffler function as well as its asymptotic power laws for large arguments.
 Moreover, these approximations were inverted to yield a global Pad\'{e} approximation of the inverse generalized Mittag-Leffler function $-L_{\alpha,\beta}(x)$.

-Atkinson and Osseiran \cite{Atkinson2011} reported the rational solution of time-fractional diffusion equation under Caputo definition by using the global Pad\'{e} approximation of the Mittag-Leffler function $E_{\alpha}(-x)$ with $0<\alpha<1$.
-However, it do not suffice to derive the rational solution of the ordinary and partial time-fractional differential equations in the sense of Riemann-Liouville.
+Atkinson and Osseiran \cite{Atkinson2011} reported the rational solution of time-fractio\-nal diffusion equation under Caputo definition by using the global Pad\'{e} approximation of the Mittag-Leffler function $E_{\alpha}(-x)$ with $0<\alpha<1$.
+However, this does not suffice to derive the rational solution of the ordinary and partial time-fractional differential equations in the sense of Riemann-Liouville.
 To demonstrate the advantage of our established results, let us consider the following illustrative examples.